Who are we?

 Jan is a PhD student at the University of Groningen where he studies social evolution, focussing on social insects in particular.
 He mostly uses simulations models but also does some experiments and genetic analyses.

-Jana is a third-year PhD student at Groningen University.
+Jana is a PhD student at Groningen University.
 She combines theoretical and empirical approaches to study evolvability and social systems, exploring question such as how sexual selection impacts the evolution of adaptive radiations.

 Stefany is a postdoctoral fellow at MIT.
 She has worked on several topics in microbial ecology and evolution and is currently studying how glycans shape the assembly and function of the human gut microbiome.